ISSN 1016-5169 | E-ISSN 1308-4488

 CONCLUSION

-Admission CAR was associated with increased all-cause mortality in hospitalized patients with acute decompensated heart failure.
+Admission C-reactive protein to albumin ratio was associated with increased all-cause mortality in hospitalized patients with acute decompensated heart failure.

-Keywords: Acute heart failure, albumin, c-reactive protein, c-reactive protein to albumin ratio, mortality
+Keywords: Acute heart failure, albumin, C-reactive protein, C-reactive protein to albumin ratio, mortality

 How to cite this article